edc25/HanoiAirOpen/README.md

 ## TODO

+* Sort out a license.
+GPL isn't compatible with the App Store, and probably also the Play Store.
+It would also be nice to be able to monetise the app through ads or sponsorship as there will soon be ongoing server costs.
+However, it would also be nice to keep everything open.
+Suggestions welcome.
 * Consider moving away from Parse.
 It provides easy GCM messaging, but including the Parse DLL blows the Xamarin app over the starter size limit.
 An alternative would be to abstract away the Parse.com bits into a separate library that I can include when building, and that contributors can mock out.
 It will be necessary to either move away from Parse.com, or run a separate instance of it in any case as Parse will shut down in January 2017.
 * Consider the future of the Xamarin app.
 I've no real objection to a full rewrite in Java if it means I can get more people involved (although I prefer C#)
 * Nicer UI
-* Show past data on the UI, and perhaps give users the option of more heavily weighting the US or AQIVN sources (or showing that, say, AQIVN is comparatively high and that therefore Tay Ho is maybe worse than Ba Dinh).
+* Show past data on the UI - graphs
+* Perhaps give users the option of more heavily weighting the US or AQIVN sources (or showing if one source is particularly bad).
 * Vietnamese translation
 * Better forecasting
-* Ho Chi Minh City data
+* Ho Chi Minh City data and an HCMC version of the app (or better, one app to do both)
-* Include the Long Bien government sensor data.
+* Include the Long Bien government sensor data (the UNIS sensor doesn't seem to split out PM2.5 data)
+* Figure out whether Tay Ho is actually less polluted on average than Ba Dinh, and adjust conversion factors appropriately.
+Can take humidity, temperature, time of day, day of week, day of lunar month, etc. into account too.

 ## Comments

-I think this is a better way of giving air quality information that relying either on AQIVN or the US Embassy.
-AQIVN has great uptime, but there's only a single sensor and as such it's hard to know exactly how to convert that data into mass concentration and from there into AQI.
+I think this is a better way of giving air quality information than relying either on AQIVN or the US Embassy/AQICN.
+AQIVN has great uptime, but there's only a single sensor and it's hard to know exactly how to convert that data into mass concentration and from there into AQI.
 The US Embassy is probably accurate - they have the resources to buy an expensive bit of kit and keep it calibrated.
 But their data is, I think, lagged by about an hour (half an hour because it's an hourly average, and another half hour because it seems to take that long to arrive).
 Air Quality in Hanoi can change by a factor of two in an hour.
+Today the US sensor has reported a count of about 330 at 8am, and 90, four hours later atmidday - that's a massive change.
+AQIVN's raw readings have shown even bigger falls.